MingaHateClub/Minga/README.md

 ```
 However, you can also add Android and iOS build options

+**When building to Android, move google-services.json into platforms/android/app/**

 If you want to run the app in a Chrome testing environment, run:
 ```
 cordova run browser